-"(a) SUBMISSION OF REPORT.-On July 1 of each year, the President shall submit a report described in subsection (b) to the Committee on Governmental Affairs [now Committee on Homeland Security and Governmental Affairs] of the Senate and the Committee on Government Operations of the House of Representatives.
+(a) Submission of Report.-On July 1 of each year. the President shall submit a report described in subsection (b) to the Committee on Governmental Affairs Inow Committee on Homeland Security and Governmental Affairs] of the Senate and the Committee on Government Operations of the House of Representatives.

-"(b) CONTENTS.-A report under subsection (a) shall, except as provided in subsection (c), include-
+"(b) CONTENTS.-A report under subsection (a) shall, except as provided in subsection (c), includeparagraph (1), the individual's-

-"(1) a list of each individual-
+(1) a list of each individual-